tetloose/tetloose-wp/Docs/Wordpress/components.md

 See **ACF** -> **Shared Fields** -> **Components**

-This is a list of avalible components, the names should match the directory in `src/js/components` or be kind of similar so you know what they are.
+This is a list of available components, the names should match the directory in `src/js/components` or be kind of similar so you know what they are.

 You can add remove Components here.
-Once you've created your fields, hit **Save Changes**.
-You can then select this new component on pages / posts.
+Once you've created your fields, click **Save Changes**.
+You can then select this new component using the page builder button on pages and posts.

 See [DEVELOPMENT COMPONENTS](../Development/components.md) for component creation.